cewing/training.python_web/slides/_sources/presentations/django_intro.txt

 Notice that as you type your password, it will not appear on the screen.
 Don't worry, it's actually being recorded.
-You just can't see it (and neither can than snoopy git looking over your shoulder).
+You just can't see it (and neither can that snoopy git looking over your shoulder).

 Projects and Apps
 =================